Publishing Tips & Resources – wanart.com

 SCBWI

-Consider joining the Society of Children's Book Writers and Illustrators organization.
+An international professional organization for writers and illustrators of children’s and young adult literature.
+It provides education, networking, conferences, critique opportunities, and industry access to help creators develop their craft and navigate the publishing world.
 Look up your regional chapter and find out what events are coming up.
-You will learn a lot about publishing, meet guest editors, agents, and art directors and learn more about the craft of writing/illustrating.
-Some conferences even offer one-on-one manuscript and portfolio critiques with a guest editor, agent or art director for an additional fee.
-I've attended many SCBWI conferences and workshops since 2010 and not only have I learned so much about the industry but I have made many great friends along the way.
-I have never been part of a critique group but I have many author friends who felt like being part of a critique group was an integral part of their path to publication.
-SCBWI can also help you find a critique group in your area.
+Some conferences even offer one-on-one manuscript and portfolio critiques with a guest editor, agent, or art director for an additional fee.
+I've attended many SCBWI conferences and workshops since 2010 and not only have I learned so much about the industry but I have made many great friends in the industry along the way.

 Rutgers University Council On Children's Literature